- About Our Office

 Search Advocate Training

 Individuals interested in serving in this role are invited to attend a full-day (9-hour) workshop or a two-part (10 hours total) workshop series developing a framework of practice and exploring the specific issues that may arise at each stage of the search process.
-Either (1) the full-day workshop, or (2) both Session I and Session II of the two-part series must be completed in order to serve as Search Advocate on a university committee.
+Either (1) the full-day workshop, or (2) both Session I and Session II of the two-part series must be completed for you to become eligible to serve as Search Advocate on a university committee.
 Breakfast and lunch are provided.

 BECOME A SEARCH ADVOCATE

 –To see what workshops are available and to register, please visit OSU's Professional Development website.

 You will be eligible to serve as a search advocate for 12 months after completion of EITHER the full day workshop, OR Session I and Session II of the half-day workshop series.
 To maintain eligibility beyond the first 12 months you must remain current with annual continuing education requirements—this can include (but may not be limited to) attending a 3.5 hour yearly Search Advocate Update workshop, participating in 3 or more learning community lunches, or re-taking the search advocate workshop.